 • Reduced Immune Function – There is a direct relation between some immune system problems and imbalanced relationships.
 Poor or complete lack of social links can increase your chances of becoming sick.

-• Higher Blood Pressure – Researchers from University of Chicago took 5 years to study a group of adults and found that imbalanced relationships could lead to higher blood pressure, even after the end of the relationships.
+• Higher Blood Pressure – Researchers from the University of Chicago took 5 years to study a group of adults and found that imbalanced relationships could lead to higher blood pressure, even after the end of the relationships.
 This means that unhealthy relationships may have lifelong consequences.

 Characteristics of Healthy and Unhealthy Relationships